To follow along with the R-based demo in class, click here for the companion R-script.

 Let’s try it out!

-Okay, not very good yet.
+Okay, not perfect.
 Let’s see if we can improve the fit by changing the parameters.
-Let’s increase the intercept and reduce the slope:
+Try increasing the intercept

 # now change the parameters and see if the data fit to the model